That Girl Cooks Healthy

 • It's okay to complete this dish with vegan protein i.e Tofu Scramble, legumes or any type of mock meat like banana blossoms.

-• Cook the rice ahead of time, this is important to allow the rice grains to be cold enough to have rid the rice of any moisture (the texture of soft rice, won't work) I prefer to do this overnight where possible but my FAQ section covers a fast track method.
+• Cook the rice ahead of time, this is important to allow the rice grains to be cold enough to rid the rice of any moisture (the texture of soft rice, won't work) I prefer to do this overnight where possible but my FAQ section covers a fast track method.

 • You can use a whole fresh pineapple if you want to or use a large can of pineapple.
 Be sure to strain off the juice and use it in this Pineapple Punch.